 What is American Sign Language?

 American Sign Language (ASL) is a complete, natural language that has the same linguistic properties as spoken languages, with grammar that differs from English.
 ASL is expressed by movements of the hands and face.
-It is the primary language of many North Americans who are deaf and is one of several communication options used by people who are deaf or hard-of-hearing.
+It is the primary language of many North Americans who are deaf and hard of hearing, and is used by many hearing people as well.

 Is sign language the same in other countries?

-No one form of sign language is universal.
+There is no universal sign language.
 Different sign languages are used in different countries or regions.
 For example, British Sign Language (BSL) is a different language from ASL, and Americans who know ASL may not understand BSL.
 Some countries adopt features of ASL in their sign languages.

 Where did ASL originate?